michaelliao/mysql-warp/README.md

 Column definition options:

-* name: column name, the same to property name;
+* `name`: column name, the same to property name;

-* type: any valid MySQL data type, representing as a string;
+* `type`: any valid MySQL data type, representing as a string;

-* primaryKey: true if this column is primary key, default to false;
+* `primaryKey`: true if this column is primary key, default to false;

-* autoIncrement: true if this column is auto-increment, only available for primary key, default to false;
+* `autoIncrement`: true if this column is auto-increment, only available for primary key, default to false;

-* unique: true if this column has a unique key, default to false;
+* `unique`: true if this column has a unique key, default to false;

-* allowNull: true if this column accepts NULL value, default to false;
+* `allowNull`: true if this column accepts NULL value, default to false;

+* `index`: true if this column should have an index, default to false.
+This option is only used to generate DDL scripts;

-* defaultValue: use defaultValue on save() when attribute is not found, default to `undefined`.
+* `defaultValue`: use defaultValue on save() when attribute is not found, default to `undefined`.
 NOTE `undefined` is not `null`, and you can set defaultValue to `null`.
 You can also set defaultValue to a function to evaluate the defaultValue in the runtime, e.g. `Date.now`.

 You can customize the Model by `options`.
 Those are useful options:

-* table: table name, default to model name;
+* `table`: table name, default to model name;

-* preInsert: a function to allow you to do some modifications on an instance before saved;
+* `preInsert`: a function to allow you to do some modifications on an instance before saved;

-* preUpdate: a function to allow you to do some modifications on an instance before updated;
+* `preUpdate`: a function to allow you to do some modifications on an instance before updated;

 ## Save data